ROS

 foo_pub = rospy.Publisher('/foo', String, queue_size=1) # creating a Publisher

-foo_pub.publish(data='Hello, world!') # posting the message
+foo_pub.publish(data='Hello, world!') # publishing the message

-An example of subscription to topic /foo
+Example of subscription to a topic /foo:

 def foo_callback(msg):